Recognized as one of Canada's Top 100 Employers (2023) and Alberta's Top Employers (2022):

 - PCL Construction provides a variety of learning opportunities for employees at various stages of development, including the PCL College of Construction (with over 2,000 courses and custom training), in-house apprenticeships, and the "Learn2Go" micro-learning initiative which employees can access anytime and from anywhere

-- PCL Construction helps employees plan for life after work with retirement planning assistance along with a defined contribution pension plan -- and employees may be able to take advantage of phased-in work options when nearing retirement
+- PCL Construction helps employees plan for life after work with retirement planning assistance along with a defined contribution pension plan -- and varying by position, employees may be able to take advantage of phased-in work options when nearing retirement

 PCL people take pride in building vital services